 A term, meaning ‘scattering’, which usually refers the expulsion of Jews from their homeland in the Middle East and their subsequent dispersal around the world, particularly throughout Europe.

-(German, ‘special operation groups’) Mobile killing squads drawn from the SS, responsible for extermination of Jews; the einsatzgruppen generally operated behind advancing Wehrmacht troops.
+(German, ‘special operation groups’) Mobile killing squads formed within the SS and tasked with the extermination of Jews.
+The Einsatzgruppen generally operated behind advancing Wehrmacht troops, targeting civilian populations.

-A pseudo-science dedicated to improving human society by manipulating genetic composition, such as through ‘selective breeding’, racial hygiene and the removal of ‘defective’ individuals.
+Eugenics is a pseudo-science that claims to improve human society by manipulating genetic composition, such as selective breeding, racial hygiene and the removal of ‘defective’ individuals.
+It was a significant element of Nazi social and racial theory.

-The deliberate killings of persons who are sick, disabled or perceived to be genetically ‘damaged’.
-A policy employed by the Nazis from 1939.
+Euthanasia is the deliberate killing of persons who are sick, disabled or perceived to be genetically ‘damaged’.
+This policy was employed by the Nazis from 1939.

 A mass migration from an area, often because of threats or imminent danger.
 Exodus is also the name of the second book of the Bible and the Torah, focusing on the Jewish expulsion from Egypt.